boytchev/suica/docs/user-guide.md

 ### Tag &lt;suica&gt;

-The main Suica tag is `<suica>`.
-It defines a 3D drawing canvas.
+Tag.
+Defines a 3D drawing canvas. `<suica>` is the main Suica tag is .
 All other Suica-specific HTML tags are recognized only if used between `<suica>` and `</suica>`